michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0127.md

 - n: alternative names for the body of a human being
 - n: a detailed analysis
 ### Family
-anatomy: anatomic, anatomical, anatomies, anatomise, anatomist, anatomize+;anatomical: anatomically, anatomicals;anatomise: anatomised, anatomises, anatomising;anatomist: anatomists;anatomize: anatomized, anatomizes, anatomizing
+- anatomy: anatomic, anatomical, anatomies, anatomise, anatomist, anatomize+
+- anatomical: anatomically, anatomicals
+- anatomise: anatomised, anatomises, anatomising
+- anatomist: anatomists
+- anatomize: anatomized, anatomizes, anatomizing
 ### Examples
 - The current policy is to house transgender juveniles on a case-by-case basis and not by anatomy alone, in accordance with federal standards.
 - The artist contrasts styles and patterns, suggesting graffiti and anatomy textbooks simultaneously.